-The CSUSB Model United Nations (MUN) Program is an interdisciplinary program that attracts students from a variety of academic disciplines who are interested in the study of global affairs and the United Nations system.
-The MUN Program allows CSUSB students to gain a scholarly understanding of global affairs and gain hands-on experience with conflict resolution, mediation, debate, negotiation, and diplomacy.
+The Model United Nations Practicum (GEOG 5756), or better known as the CSUSB Model United Nations (CSUSB - MUN) Program, is a class.
+It is an interdisciplinary program designed for all students from all academic disciplines.
+This class is for those who are interested in personal growth as much as in academic achievements.
+The CSUSB - MUN class is more than tests and grades.
+It is for those who seek a challenge.
+In this class, students learn about global affairs and the United Nations system by presenting a different Member State (country) as the overall goal.
+The CSUSB - MUN Program allows CSUSB students to gain a scholarly understanding of global affairs and gain hands-on experience with conflict resolution, mediation, negotiation, collaboration, cooperation, and diplomatic etiquette.
+This is NOT a debate team.
 Students who participate in the MUN Program also serve as delegates on the CSUSB Model United Nations team.
-This team represents an assigned country at the National Model United Nations conference every year in New York City and various other international NMUN conferences (for example, NMUN-Korea, NMUN-Europe, and NMUN-Canada).
+This team represents an assigned Member State at the National Model United Nations (NMUN) conference every year in New York City and various other international NMUN conferences (for example, NMUN-Canada, NMUN-Germany, and NMUN-Japan).

 The CSUSB MUN Program participates in a variety of national and international MUN conferences every year.
 Most prominently, the CSUSB MUN Program has participated in the National Model United Nations (NMUN) Conference in New York City for over forty years.

-Over these years, the MUN team has represented a variety of countries including Malaysia, Uzbekistan, India, Turkey, Saudi Arabia, Bangladesh, Iraq, the Philippines, Egypt, Israel, Germany, Morocco, and the United States.
-CSUSB has also represented two non-governmental organizations and won Outstanding Delegation in 2015 and Distinguished Delegation (second place) in 2014 for representing Doctors without Borders and Third World Network, respectively.
+Over these years, the MUN team has represented a variety of countries including Malaysia, Uzbekistan, India, Turkey, Saudi Arabia, Bangladesh, Iraq, the Philippines, Egypt, Israel, Germany, Morocco, the United States, Cameroon, Jamaica, and Mexico.

-The CSUSB Model UN Program is housed within the Department of Geography and Environmental Studies.
+The CSUSB - MUN Program is housed within the Department of Geography and Environmental Studies.
 In this capacity, the department provides the administrative support for the program.
-Prior to the program being housed in the Geography and Environmental Studies Department, the MUN Program was housed in the Department of Political Science at CSUSB from its founding until 2007.

 Financial support for the program comes in three forms – funding through the Instructionally Related Programs (IRP) committee at CSUSB, funding from the College of Social and Behavioral Sciences and funds donated by both campus and local community members.
 The first two categories have generally been limited but various community leaders – such as Ms. Elaine Rosen, Esq. – have been generous in donating funds to support the program and student participation in the MUN conferences nationally and globally.
 Students in the program are also required to raise monies through a variety of means to assist in covering the costs of traveling to and participating in the conferences.